rer145/Data-Visualization/project-3/readme.md

 2016 | 28 | 1 | 7 | 6 | 3.5% | 21.4%
 2015 | 30 | 0 | 7 | 7 | 0.0% | 23.3%

+In an article in the November 2017 issue of Golf Digest, Thomas noted that "the big difference was working hard on my putting consistency" and that he "worked hard on putts over 10 feet".
+This project will investigate his targeted practice on putting and compare it with a variety of other stats that could have been a difference maker.

 ## The Data

 The data for this project comes via the [PGA Tour Shotlink Intelligence System](https://www.pgatour.com/stats/shotlinkintelligence/overview.html).
 In August 2017, I applied for and was given access to the data available.
 The particular set of data I will be using is the Round Details.
 I downloaded the full data for the 2016 and 2017 seasons for every player and every official tournament.
 These files are semicolon delimited text files and are named ```rround-2016.txt``` and ```rround-2017.txt```.